thanhvk/learn_rust/note.md

 Rust is an expression-based language, this is an important distinction to understand

 Expressions do not include ending semicolons.
 If you add a semicolon to the end of an expression, you turn it into a statement, and it will then not return a value.

+Ownership is a set of rules that governs how a Rust program manages memory.

+The stack stores values in the order it gets them and removes the values in the opposite order.
+This is referred to as last in, first out.
+Think of a stack of plates: when you add more plates, you put them on top of the pile, and when you need a plate, you take one off the top.
+Adding or removing plates from the middle or bottom wouldn’t work as well!
+Adding data is called pushing onto the stack, and removing data is called popping off the stack.
+All data stored on the stack must have a known, fixed size.
+Data with an unknown size at compile time or a size that might change must be stored on the heap instead.

+Pushing to the stack is faster than allocating on the heap because the allocator never has to search for a place to store new data; that location is always at the top of the stack.